Online Master’s Degrees in Addiction Counseling

 People who earn master’s degrees in addiction counseling go on to work with individuals who want to overcome unhealthy dependencies on a variety of substances and unhealthy behaviors such as gambling addiction.

-Addiction counselors work with patients to understand the source and motivation of their addiction and provide strategies to help their patients overcome their unhealthy dependencies.
+Addiction counselors work with patients to understand the sources and motivations behind of their addictions and provide strategies to help their patients overcome their unhealthy dependencies.
 Addiction counselors can help with a range of abuse issues, but typically the focus is on problematic behaviors related to abuse of substances such as illicit drugs, alcohol, and tobacco, and behavioral addictions to food, sex, gambling, the internet, plastic surgery, or social media.
 Even over-the-counter medications, such as cough medicine, can be abused.

-According to the National Survey on Drug Use and Health, 46.3 million Americans aged 12 and older battled a substance use disorder in 2021.
-The vast majority of those disorders were related to alcohol use.
-Several adults struggle with both alcohol and drug use disorders.
+According to the National Survey on Drug Use and Health, 48.7 million Americans aged 12 and older battled a substance use disorder in 2022.
+The vast majority of those disorders, 29.5 million people, were related to alcohol use disorder, while 27.2 million had a drug use disorder and 8 million had both.
 Drug abuse and addiction take a heavy toll on society in lost workplace productivity, healthcare expenses, and crime-related costs.

 Addiction counselors with a master’s degree learn enhanced and specialized skills with greater job opportunities.
 Read on to learn what to expect from accredited online master’s degrees in addiction counseling, including details on coursework and tuition.